threedaymonk/lilypond-shamisen/README.md

     #(set-global-staff-size 24)

-Depending on your system, the default font will not support Japanese.
-If you want to use Japanese in the title or metre, you will need to change it.
-See also the section on Fonts below.
+Depending on your system, the default font might not support Japanese.
+However, even if it does, you might want to change it anyway; see the section on Fonts below.

     \paper{
       #(define fonts